 Women, Minorities, and Persons with Disabilities in Science and Engineering

-Calculate the percentage of PhDs awarded to those under represented in the field.
+Calculate or tabulate the percentage of PhDs awarded to those under represented in the field

 Examine recent hiring history